 In my experience working with people with disabilities, I have witnessed how some managed to get through these and achieve an enriched form of creativity that levels the playing field with their able-bodied counterparts.
 There are impressive painters, musicians, singers, dancers, dramatists, writers and performers who are recognized for their artistry and not because of their disability.

 How does art impact disability in an individual and societal level?
-In my experience and study, I have observed three (3) ways by which it serves a purpose.
-These are for therapeutic gains, creative self-actualization and for advocacy building.
+In my experience and study, I have observed three ways by which it serves a purpose.
+These are for therapeutic gains, creative self-actualisation, and for advocacy building.

 1. Art as their therapeutic medium

-2. Art as their instrument for creative self-actualization
+2. Art as their instrument for creative self-actualisation

 Expression is natural to a human and this enables him to manifest his persona into the craft.
 This is by inducing a creative flow wherein he makes use of his skills to maximise his potentials.
 For a person with disability, flow matches his skills and abilities.
 It can range from simply being in-the-zone to fully articulating himself through the art.
 These moments can produce brilliant forms of works.
 In fact, many people with autism have harnessed their specific intelligences and developed these into astounding talents.
 The objective of an arts facilitator must therefore be to find their types of flow and harness these as artistic manifestations.
 This is by looking into different creative modalities that will highlight strengths, whether in the visual arts, music, writing, dance or drama.
 The moment the art-maker creates a piece of work and makes his audience forget about his disability, he achieves his right to be an able contributor to the arts of his community.